-Although it priviledges a policy oriented and contemporary analysis, the Observatory also tackles the historical and sociological dimension of things, in order to better understand present developments in Turkey.
+Although it priviledges a policy oriented and contemporary analysis, the Observatory whithin the Contemporary Turkey Program also tackles the historical and sociological dimension of things, in order to better understand present developments in Turkey.
 The program will tackle both substantive and conjunctural issues.

 Developing economic relations with GCC countries has become a consistent objective of the Turkish government since the coming in power of AKP.
 They have been successful in rallying part of the Turkish business community to this objective, thus building an internal social consensus towards...